igorracca/ZSSN/README.md

 - **Reports**

-The API must offer the following reports:
+The application must offer the following reports:

 1. Percentage of infected survivors.
 2. Percentage of non-infected survivors.